-Significant issue How the issue was addressed Valuation of BGHL's investments The Board reviews portfolio valuations on a regular basis throughout the year, and at quarterly meetings with the Investment Manager seeks assurance that the pricing basis is appropriate and in line with relevant accounting standards.
+G Significant issue How the issue was addressed Valuation of BGHL's investments The Board reviews portfolio valuations on a regular basis throughout the year, and at quarterly meetings with the Investment Manager seeks assurance that the pricing basis is appropriate and in line with relevant accounting standards.
 BGHL's net asset value is calculated on a daily basis by the Sub-Administrator.
 BG Fund investment The Audit Committee concluded that the NAV for the Master Fund remained the appropriate basis of valuation.
-The impact of the Russia / Ukraine conflict on financial markets has been significant, reflecting disruption to international supply chains, the interruption of production generally, higher short and long-term interest rates, inflationary pressures, delays in corporate activity and investment, uncertainty about the availability of financing and increased volatility in the value of financial instruments.
+The impact of the Russia/Ukraine conflict and the conflict in Israel/Palestine on financial markets has been significant, reflecting disruption to international supply chains, the interruption of production generally, higher short and long-term interest rates, inflationary pressures, delays in corporate activity and investment, uncertainty about the availability of financing and increased volatility in the value of financial instruments.
 The Audit Committee has considered the particular circumstances of the Company in light of these issues, in particular the associated risk exposures and implications for financial reporting.
 As an investment company, the Company does not have employees, customers or suppliers in a conventional sense.
 Reliance is however placed on service providers, principally the Investment Manager and the Administrator.
 The Committee has been kept appraised of business continuity measures enacted by these key service providers and is receiving updates in relation to any emergent risks, vulnerabilities and the continued effectiveness of internal controls.
 Information flows between the Investment Manager and other advisers have been effective and a key component of oversight in prevailing conditions.
 Both the Board and the Investment Manager are maintaining dialogue with shareholders in order to provide transparency.
-Campastros/Rasa Land investment ("RLI") RLI is the sole remaining unlisted and level 3 asset in the BGHL portfolio, representing 0.34% of NAV at the end of 2022, and was the subject of a corporate restructuring during the year as described in Note 3.1.
+Rasa Resorts, S.A.P.I. de C.V. (formerly Rasa Malta, S.A.P.I. de C.V until February 2023) ("Rasa") Rasa is the sole remaining unlisted and level 3 asset in the BGHL portfolio, representing 0.34% of NAV at the end of 2023, and was the subject of a corporate restructuring during the prior year.
 This position is not immediately realisable and requires valuation based on third party assessments and judgements.
 Consideration was given as to whether the selected basis of valuation was reasonable and fair.
 Historically, the valuation used has been based on calculations produced by the management of that company.
 A key input is land valuations produced independently of management by a third party.
-Consistent application of the valuation mechanic used by RLI management is verified by reporting accountants, although this verification does not of itself opine on the resultant valuation.
-In the prior year a c.78% fair value adjustment was made against the net asset value of RLI, representing the fair value calculated using the tender price.
-The Audit Committee remains of the view that a fair value adjustment reflecting illiquidity is appropriate given BGHL's intention to trade out of the position before RLI management deliver final liquidity to investors.
-The quantum of the fair value adjustment reflects the differential between the respective time horizons of BGHL and RLI management for value realisation.
+Consistent application of the valuation mechanic used by Rasa management is verified by reporting accountants, although this verification does not of itself opine on the resultant valuation.
+In 2022, a c.78% fair value adjustment was made against the net asset value of Rasa, representing the fair value calculated using the tender price.
+The Audit Committee remains of the view that a fair value adjustment reflecting illiquidity is appropriate given BGHL's intention to trade out of the position before Rasa management deliver final liquidity to investors.
+The quantum of the fair value adjustment reflects the differential between the respective time horizons of BGHL and Rasa management for value realisation.
 This is considered to have implications for the manner in which fair value should be assessed, and greater emphasis has been placed on realisable value than intrinsic value.
-There remains no immediate threat to solvency and going concern within RLI, and there are physical land assets to underpin the valuation.
-The fair value adjustment against the reported valuation in 2022 is considered fair.
+There remains no immediate threat to solvency and going concern within Rasa, and there are physical land assets to underpin the valuation.
+The fair value adjustment against the reported valuation in 2023 is considered fair.